rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Werebeast.md

 **Monstruous Blood.
 Action (1PM+, up to your Wild Dice):**
 - Human form: Choose an ally you can see within 6sqr of you.
 They recover 1 **Wild Dice** HP per PM spent.
-- Beast form: Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
+- Beast form: An enemy you can see must make a DEX saving throw or be hit with a shot of your corrosive blood.
 On a hit they take 2 **Wild Dice** poison damage, +1 **Wild Dice** per PM spent after the first.

 **Saves.** All werebeast abilities that require the target to make a saving throw use your Human form Presence as the stat for the DC.